 The new coronavirus (SARS-CoV-2) and the disease it causes (Covid-19) are real and serious.
 I’ve made a personal commitment to myself, clients, family and friends to NOT contract covid-19.
 That means I’m following the progress of the disease carefully and following personal and professional protocols proven to limit its spread.

 Covid-19 is very contagious and while the vast majority of those infected recover, it is a nasty disease and especially dangerous for those with co-morbidity factors such as other chronic diseases and advanced age.

 Covid-19 is transmitted primarily by droplets expelled from peoples mouths when sneezing, coughing or talking.
 However viral load matters.
 To be infected one must be in rather close contact with the infected person, such as directly talking with them for several minutes.
 The evidence shows that there is minimal transmission through surfaces as the virus deteriorates quickly outside the human body.

 While Covid-19 is very contagious, following some simple steps and protocols will DRAMATICALLY reduce your chances of contracting it.
-These steps are very well known and include frequent hand washing, limiting human contact (and practicing social distancing when contact can't be avoided) and wearing masks.
+These steps are very well known and include frequent hand washing, social distancing and wearing masks.

 I believe that if my clients are going to feel comfortable inviting me into their homes, they must feel confident that I am doing everything I possibly and reasonably can to reduce the chance that I am spreading the disease.